Friday, 29 May 2026

 Factual research has always been the foundation of Joy's fictional work, and the initial spurt can come from anywhere, as Joy explains:

 ‘As soon as I came across a footnote in an old Guide to Filey — just a snippet of information about a young man and an event — then I had a definite historical period in mind.
-From there the story of an unusual romance began to take shape and, in keeping with the unconventional tone, I decided to write it entirely as letters from a young woman on holiday.’
+From there the story of an unusual romance began to take shape, and I decided to write it entirely as letters from a young woman on holiday.’

 Back-blurb: